JustKesha/discord-voice-status/README.md

 # Discord Voice Status Updater

-A Python script that updates your Discord custom status in real-time with your voice input using speech recognition.
+Python script that updates your Discord custom status in real-time with your voice input using speech recognition to display what you're talking about.

 ### Features